Chapter One Hundred Nine

 Sloane, "No!
 I wouldn't do that.
 Probably think I'm making it up anyway."

 "Well, the grandparents wouldn't, but they can't know details, for their safety.
 We deal with people who have no conscience.
 Our security is that they don't know who we are or where we're from.
-They can't tie in us with anyone from New York.
+They can't tie in us with anyone from New York or Arizona.
 We’re extremely careful, but we never assume that we’re completely anonymous.
-It's why I want you to pay attention, be on guard, and why you don't go out alone for.
-We're not picking on you, you may have noticed none of us goes out alone.
+It's why I want you to pay attention, be on guard, and why you don't go out alone.
+We're not picking on you, you may have noticed the rest of us seldom go out alone.
 Maybe I walk to your grandmothers’ and walk home alone, it's only two blocks away.
 Otherwise, we go in twos at the least."

 Sloane, "I understand.
 I'm still learning the city, I don't want to go anyplace by myself.
 And I always have the GPS necklace, always, no matter who I’m with."